 Hotline management requires resources.
 Hotlines highlighted on this site lower costs in a variety of ways through engagement of volunteers, partnership with vendors to provide subsidized shipping for pro se materials to immigrants, and the development of an online database that houses essential immigration-related resources to guide volunteers in answering calls from community members, among other things.

-One of the major problems facing immigrants is isolation from information, resources, and services.
-While the majority of immigrants who live in the United States are located in large cities, there has also been huge growth of rural immigrant populations.
+The hotline combatted the issue of immigrants being isolated from information, resources, and services.
+While most immigrants in the United States live in large cities, there has also been huge growth of rural immigrant populations.
 In a 2017 study of over 2500 rural places, there was a 130% growth in the immigrant population.
-While these communities provide jobs and economic opportunities for immigrants, they often lack legal aid bureaus, bi-lingual services, and social organizations, which can be key to integration and accessing information about the immigration system.
+While these communities provide jobs and economic opportunities for immigrants, they often lack legal aid bureaus, bilingual services, and social organizations, which can be key to integration and access to information about the immigration system.
+Grassroots Leadership’s hotline, often run by directly impacted community members, importantly provided resources and support to community members in the midst of an unfolding immigration crisis.
+The hotline was a catalyst for action.
+It helped people find loved ones in detention centers/jails, facilitated accompaniments, connected community members to pro bono and trusted private attorneys, find support for basic needs (financial, food, mental health), and offered a way to sign up for Know Your Rights trainings.
+The hotline ensured that Grassroots Leadership was informed about the most urgent community challenges.
+Grassroots Leadership created programs to respond to these needs.
+The hotline was operated seven days a week by volunteers from 9:00AM to 9:00PM.

 United Nations High Commissioner for Refugees (UNHCR)

-UNHCR offers a toll free hotline for United States-based asylum seekers that can be called at any time.
-Those who leave messages will receive a call back during regular business hours.
-Additionally, for asylum seekers in detention, they operate a toll-free protection hotline Mondays, Wednesdays and Fridays from 2pm – 5pm EST with telephonic interpretation available.
+UNHCR offers a toll free hotline for United States-based asylum seekers that people can call at any time.
+As of May 2024, the hotline is now operated through a partnership agreement with the American Bar Association (ABA).
+They decided to join forces between the UNHCR and ABA national detention hotlines and jointly increase impact and efficiency.
+Those who leave messages receive a call back during regular business hours.
+Additionally, for asylum seekers in detention, they operate a toll-free protection hotline Mondays, Wednesdays, and Fridays from 2pm – 5pm EST with telephonic interpretation available.
 The protection hotline is accessible by dialing #566 from within detention facilities.
-This is one of the only hotlines available for free to those detained in ICE facilities.
+Calls to the hotline get routed to the ABA team.
+UNHCR and the ABA have dedicated coordination channels so any issues that need to be specifically addressed by UNHCR get routed to them.
+Issues that can be handled by the ABA (such as general pro se information) remain with them.
 Following the phone calls, UNHCR sends a pro se packet with information about the defensive asylum process, how to file an appeal, parole bonds, and country conditions specific to an individual’s country of origin and fear of persecution.
 When feasible, the information is provided in the caller’s preferred language.
-The packet typically arrives to the requester after two weeks but can be expedited for urgent cases.
+The packet is typically received in two weeks but expedited shipping is available for urgent cases.

 Hotlines are one tool that can be used to empower immigrants and help close the justice gap.
 Legal empowerment demands that the power of the law be within the knowledge and influence of communities, so that they may know, use, and eventually shape the laws that impact their lives.
 Hotlines provide a gateway to the power of knowledge and resources.